faizaan1abd/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 - Deploy an Azure OpenAI model within the Azure AI Foundry portal
 - Use the chat playground to utilize the functionalities of prompts, parameters and code-generation

-## You have successfully completed the lab.
+### Congratulations on successfully completing the lab!
+Click Next >> to continue to the next lab.